fredrik-bakke/agda-unimath/src/foundation/dependent-inverse-sequential-diagrams.lagda.md

   family-dependent-inverse-sequential-diagram B (succ-ℕ n) pr2 (right-shift-dependent-inverse-sequential-diagram B) n = map-dependent-inverse-sequential-diagram B (succ-ℕ n)

+iterated-right-shift-dependent-inverse-sequential-diagram :
+  {l1 l2 : Level} (n : ℕ) →
+  (A : inverse-sequential-diagram l1) →
+  dependent-inverse-sequential-diagram l2 A →
+  dependent-inverse-sequential-diagram l2
+    ( iterated-right-shift-inverse-sequential-diagram n A) iterated-right-shift-dependent-inverse-sequential-diagram n A = iterate-dependent n
+    ( λ A → right-shift-dependent-inverse-sequential-diagram {A = A})
+    ( A)
 ```

 ### Left shifting a dependent inverse sequential diagram